alexanderenrique/alexanderenrique.github.io/docs/wrenching/thunderbird-restoration.md

 - Make the shifter linkage work better
 - Weld in O2 sensor bung
 - rebuilding the front steering and suspension.
 It was making an alarming clunk over bumps, and the lower ball joints were definitely cooked.
-- Adding vibration dampeners to brake calibers
+- Adding vibration dampeners to brake calipers
 - 3D printed blank off for rear ashtrays